Ben2104/Ben2104/README.md

 ### Hi there 👋, my name is Khoi
 ![](https://drjplopes.com/media/BlogBanners/Hello-World_Banner.png)

 I'm Khoi Hoang Do.
-A passionate De Anza student who is enrolled in the Computer Science program.
-Dedicated to front-end Web Developer.
+A passionate student who is enrolled in the Computer Science program at California State University of Long Beach
 💻 🖱️ ⌨️

-Hope we can print("Hello, World!") together.

 - 📫 How to reach me **dohoangkhoi341@gmail.com**
 <h3 align="left">Connect with me:</h3>